- About Us

-Committee Charge: The Faculty Senate Curriculum Committee (FSCC) recommends and develops policies and procedures for university-wide curricular standards, reviews catalog offerings and degree requirements, and initiates discussions on future curricular matters.
-The committee reviews college proposals and makes recommendations for curricular changes to the Academic Affairs Council, which in turn forwards recommendations to the full Faculty Senate for consideration.
+Committee Charge: The Faculty Senate Curriculum Committee (FSCC) recommends and develops policies and procedures for university-wide curricula, reviews catalog offerings and degree requirements, and initiates discussions on future curricular matters.
+The FSCC reviews proposals from college curriculum committees and makes recommendations for curricular changes to the Academic Affairs Council, which in turn forwards recommendations to the full Faculty Senate for consideration.

-This page provides resources for faculty and curriculum committees to initiate curriculum changes and other actions.
-The links provide access to necessary forms, information on how to obtain curricular review and guidelines for navigating the curriculum approval process.
+This page provides resources for faculty members and curriculum committee members to initiate curriculum changes and other actions.
+The links provide access to necessary forms, information on how to initiate curricular review and guidelines for navigating the curriculum approval process.

 Introduction and a Summary of the Curriculum Proposal and Review Process

-The Curriculum Approval Process generally consists of a proposal from the department/program level, with documentation of appropriate consultation with other programs, and as approved by the department/program curriculum committee (if applicable), college curriculum committee, other representative committees (if applicable) and the dean.
+The curriculum approval process generally consists of a proposal from the department/program level, with documentation of appropriate consultation with other programs, and as approved by the department/program curriculum committee (if applicable), college curriculum committee, other representative committees (if applicable) and the dean.
 Additional approvals are needed from the Graduate College (Graduate Council and Graduate Dean) if the program proposal is a graduate program.
-The program proposal is submitted to the Faculty Senate Curriculum committee for review.
-The Academic Affairs Committee reviews the proposal before passing it onto the Faculty Senate.
+The program proposal is then submitted to the FSCC for review.
+After FSCC review, the Academic Affairs Council reviews the proposal before passing it on to the full Faculty Senate.
 The Board of Regents, State of Iowa approves all new programs and majors.
 Pre-major program curricula require approvals only from the relevant department, college, and from the Associate Provost for Undergraduate Programs.
 For additional information about the approval process, see information in the ISU Faculty Handbook:

 Resources for Proposing New Courses

-A new course that is not required in a program must be offered on an experimental basis.
-The process provides an opportunity for the department to determine whether there is sufficient student demand for the course, and to evaluate how the course contributes to existing academic programs.
-The course number is identified with an X suffix to indicate it is not in the published catalog.
-An experimental course can be included in the catalog if it was successfully offered no later than the previous fall term before catalog publication.
-For example, an experimental course successfully offered Fall 2013 may be included in the 2014-2015 catalog.
+A new course that is not a required course in a program must be first offered on an experimental basis.
+This requirement provides an opportunity to determine whether there is sufficient student demand for the course, and to evaluate how the course contributes to existing academic programs.
+The course number is identified with an “X” suffix to indicate it is not in the published catalog.
+An experimental course can be included in the catalog if it was previously successfully offered no later than the fall term before catalog publication.
+For example, an experimental course successfully offered in Fall 2014 may be included in the 2015-2016 catalog.
 However, additional requirements may apply for each department and/or college.
 NEW: Experimental courses must be proposed using the online Experimental Course Inventory Management (CIMX) system which can be found at this link:

 Resources for Proposing New Curricula